Some Background Stories Before We Dive In

 That sentence would have seemed ambitious in January.
 Now it's just Tuesday.

-And unlike a lot of my 2025 projects, this one actually works.
+And unlike a lot of my 2025 projects, this one actually works and is progressing rapidly.

 Building something similar or have questions about the setup?
 Reach out at [email protected] or connect on LinkedIn.
 Always happy to talk infrastructure.